 - Store portions in clear containers to visualize your weekly plan

-Small steps lead to big changes in healthy eating habits.
-Tools like Mealime or Plan to Eat can help.
-But even a notebook works.
+Small steps lead to significant changes in healthy eating habits.
+Tools like Mealime or Plan to Eat can help, but even a notebook works.
 The most important thing is to be consistent.
 Meal planning turns good intentions into action.

 Choosing Whole Grains Over Refined Grains

 Switching to whole grains is backed by science.
 Refined grains, like white bread, lose fiber and nutrients.
-Whole grains, such as barley or farro, keep everything intact.
+Barley or farro are still whole grains, meaning everything remains intact.
 This change helps your heart, digestion, and energy.

 Health Benefits of Whole Grains